Tinche/incant/README.rst

 * matching dependencies by anything in ``inspect.Parameter``, including the parameter name, type annotation and default value
 * convenient APIs for matching by parameter name and type annotation
 * sync and async functions and dependencies
-* async context manager dependencies
+* sync and async context manager dependencies
 * no global state
+* attaching arbitrary external dependencies to functions (``forced dependencies``), commonly used for side-effects

 `incant` has a very lean API surface, the core API being:

 * a single class, ``incant.Incanter``, for keeping state (dependency rules)
 * a method for registering dependencies: ``Incanter.register_hook()``, and a number of higher level, more user-friendly aliases
 * methods for invoking arbitrary functions while injecting dependencies: ``Incanter.invoke()`` and its async variant, ``Incanter.ainvoke()``
-* a method for getting the parameters of an arbitrary function after injecting dependencies: ``Incanter.parameters()``
 * methods for invoking arbitrary functions while picking and forwarding any required arguments: ``Incanter.incant`` and its async variant, ``Incanter.aincant``

 `incant` is able to leverage runtime type annotations, but is also capable of functioning without them.